Asset creation process

 - A models level of detail lets you scale the detail of a model for performance.

 - Make sure to check the contents list of the asset you're purchasing.

-When porting assets to use in your HoloLens application you will want to ask the following:
+When porting assets to use in your HoloLens application, you'll want to ask the following questions:

 - Can you import directly or does need to be converted to another format?
 Check the format you're importing with the graphics engine you're using.

 - If converting to a compatible format is anything lost?
 Sometimes details can be lost or importing can cause artifacts that need to be cleaned up in a 3D authoring tool.